-It’s an old story – “Baby was such an angel all day!” says his babysitter, but it’s hard to believe they’re talking about the same child as the little rugrat whose favorite word is “no,” and who is clinging to your leg like a vine.
+It’s an old story – “Baby was such an angel all day!” says their babysitter, but it’s hard to believe they’re talking about the same child as the little rugrat whose favorite word is “no,” and who is clinging to your leg like a vine.
 It’s easy to start to wonder if it’s something you’re doing, but the truth is that while there are plenty of families who are still trying to figure out their discipline style, the widespread phenomenon of the sudden appearance of the difficult toddler is a lot more universal than that.

 Why does Baby treat me and my partner differently?

 This kind of favoritism is one way that toddlers can test boundaries, and try to figure out their relationships with the people in their lives, as well as to figure out the differences between people.
 This favoritism can be of a parent who’s more of a primary caregiver, and is more familiar because they’re around more, but it can also go the other way, favoring the parent who’s out of the house more, as a way of clinging to that parent once they’re home.
-In either case, it’s a tendency that won’t last forever, and you and your partner can gently nudge it towards ending a little sooner by being firm about the division of labor in your home – even if you’re not the “favorite” right now, you’re a part of your toddler’s daily routine, and he doesn’t get to decide otherwise.
+In either case, it’s a tendency that won’t last forever, and you and your partner can gently nudge it towards ending a little sooner by being firm about the division of labor in your home – even if you’re not the “favorite” right now, you’re a part of your toddler’s daily routine, and they doesn’t get to decide otherwise.

 - T. Berry Brazelton, Joshua D. Sparrow.
 Touchpoints.
 De Capo Press.
 2006.
 Print.